Looking For A

 How Green Credit Cards Compare to Traditional Credit Cards

-That means you aren’t having to sacrifice anything by choosing a green credit card over another option.
+That means you often aren’t having to sacrifice anything by choosing a green credit card over another option.
 The only real difference is that some of the money you spend will be going to support a charitable cause.

 Certain types of green credit cards go beyond that as well.
 For example, Aspiration has a program called Plant Your Change.
 Every time that you use a credit card that’s included in this program, we’ll plant a tree.
-One swipe, one new tree in the world.
-Easy as that.

 There are other differences between green credit cards and traditional options as well.
 More information on these is included in the following section.